 An empathy map allowed us to define more employee pain points that we had imagined there would be.
 This is a key milestone in extracting potential product value.
 Sometimes, those insights are hard to accept for product owners because they prefer to believe that everything is fine.
 The ITTI Digital team was happy to see those findings and were ready to use it for improvement.

-Ideation: Find a Solution that Saves the World
+3. Define: Find a Solution That Saves the World

 Now it was time to gather all the insights we gleaned about business, users and product and put them all on one timeline.
 This timeline would show us how users will interact with the product on a step-by-step basis.
 As a result, we could match hundreds of previously gained findings together and, at the end, find a product idea that would provide needed solutions.